 Things to Do on an Adults Only Disney Trip

 As a mom, seeing the happiness on my children's faces as they experience the magic of a Disney vacation is priceless to me!
 Disney will forever be associated with childhood and childlike wonder, and it is a truly magical place to travel with little ones.
 However, Disney World is also a wonderful place to vacation even if there are no children in your party!
 I experienced that firsthand the first time my husband and I went by ourselves to Orlando.
-We had so much fun that we've planned another trip back down for our 15th wedding anniversary later this year (we're staying at Disney's Beach Club Resort and I am SOOO excited!).
+We had so much fun that we planned another trip back down for our 15th wedding anniversary later last year (we stayed at Disney's Beach Club Resort and it was amazing!).
 So, here are a few ideas for fun things you can do if you're planning your own adults-only trip to Disney World!

 Did you know that you can rent boats at Disney?
 You can rent a speed boat, book a fishing excursion, and even take a fireworks cruise!
 You can also go parasailing, tubing, wake boarding, and water skiing!
 The Contemporary Resort in particular has a great selection of water sport rentals available, but you can rent a boat at any Disney resort that has a marina (i.e. the deluxe resorts that have direct access to a body of water).
 If you don't want to invest in a rental but still want to enjoy a nice boat ride, you can take a boat for free from Disney Springs to Port Orleans Riverside and Port Orleans French Quarter.
 You can also take a boat for free between the Magic Kingdom resorts.
 The friendship boats will transport you for free between the Epcot area resorts.
 So, if the lake life is your thing, be sure to build some time into your grown-up Disney trip to take a break from the parks and get out on the water!